 I am a member of the module team for the Level 1 module Revolutions (A113) and the Level 3 module Europe 1914-1989: war, peace, modernity (A327).
 I am also an Associate Lecturer on the Level 1 module Discovering the arts and humanities (A111), with my teaching based in the Yorkshire region.

-I have worked on public engagement and heritage research projects at the Heugh Battery Museum in Hartlepool (2018-19) and the North of England Civic Trust (now Cultura Trust) in Newcastle-upon-Tyne (2017).
+2017-19: I worked on public engagement and heritage research projects at the Heugh Battery Museum in Hartlepool (2018-19) and the North of England Civic Trust (now Cultura Trust) in Newcastle-upon-Tyne (2017).

 I have been a member of the committee of History Lab Plus since 2020.
 HL+ is a network for Early Career Historians based at the Institute of Historical Research.
 From 2017-20, I was web editor and social media officer at the Society for the Study of Labour History (incl. membership of the Executive Committee).